BrightspaceUI/core/components/inputs/docs/input-date-time.md

 - `label` (String, required): accessible label for the input
 - `disabled` (Boolean): disables the input
 - `value` (String, default: `''`): value of the input.
-This should be in ISO 8601 calendar date-time format (`YYYY-MM-DDTHH:mm:ss.sssZ`) and in UTC time (i.e., do NOT localize to the user's timezone).
+This should be in ISO 8601 combined date and time format (`YYYY-MM-DDTHH:mm:ss.sssZ`) and in UTC time (i.e., do NOT localize to the user's timezone).

 **Accessibility:**